Genivia/ugrep/README.md

                   sponding command is invoked.
 This option may be repeated.

            --format=FORMAT
                   Output    FORMAT-formatted   matches.
-See `man ugrep' section FORMAT for the `%' fields.
+For   example   `--for-
+                  mat=%f:%n:%O%~' outputs matching lines `%O' with  filename  `%f` and line number `%n' followed by a newline `%~'.
+See `man ugrep' section FORMAT.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.